Richard Kanyerezi: Career

 Following his return from further studies in the United Kingdom in 1967, Richard Kanyerezi was appointed Lecturer in the Department of Internal Medicine at Makerere University.
 He is credited with being a member of the team that started the Master of Medicine program at the Makerere University.
 He later was appointed Senior Lecturer and in 1976, Professor of Medicine.
 For a period of time starting circa 1980 until 1981, he served as the Head of the Department of Internal Medicine at the Makerere University.
 He went into a period of forced exile from 1981 until 1986.
 Following his return, he and others built Kampala Hospital, a state-of-the art health facility on Kololo Hill in central Kampala.

 Family

 Richard Kanyerezi was married to the late Gibwa Kanyerezi and together are the parents of four children, one of whom, Nandawula Kanyerezi Mutema is a successful Internal Medicine specialist, practicing in Kampala, Uganda.
 Gibwa Kanyerezi died in 2010 and he married Connie Mbabazi Kanyerezi in 2012.

 Illness and death

 Two and one half weeks before his death, Kanyerezi had a cerebral vascular accident.
 He died at his home in Lubaga (Rubaga), a suburb of Kampala, Uganda's capital city, on 30 December 2019.
 He was survived by his second wife Connie Mbabazi Kanyerezi and four adult children.
 Two daughters, Nakimera Kanyerezi Lubega and Nandawula Kanyerezi Mutema are in successful private medical practice.
-One son, Timothy Masembe, is a partner at MMAKS Advocates, a Kampala-based law firm.
+One son, Timothy Masembe, is a law partner at MMAKS Advocates, a Kampala-based law firm.
 The second son and fourth offspring, Kawalya Kanyerezi, is a corporate executive at Kampala Hospital.